Bunia: Other features

 Mount Hoyo is 35 km south-west of Bunia.
 The Shari River flows along the northwestern outskirts of the city.
 The Ituri River flows around 35 km west of Bunia.
 The confluence of the Shari and Ituri is about 45 km south-southwest of Bunia.

 Although Bunia is about 170 km north of the Equator, the city was featured in the BBC television travel documentary Equator made in 2006, since it was one of the few places near the Equator in eastern DRC where the safety of the TV crew could be assured, by the presence of the large UN peace-keeping force.

 Higher education

-Bunia has a number of universities, the largest being the University of Bunia (UNIBU) followed by the private Université Shalom de Bunia (USB) which offers the largest library in Bunia (about 40,000 volumes) with an online catalog.
+Bunia has a number of universities, the largest being the University of Bunia (UNIBU).